(CNN)Here's a look at the life of entrepreneur, Martha Stewart.

 1972 - Launches a Westport, Connecticut, catering business.

 1987 - Appointed K-Mart lifestyle consultant.

 1991 - Time Inc. begins publishing the Martha Stewart Living magazine.

 1993 - Syndicated TV show, "Martha Stewart Living," debuts.

 1995 - Begins writing a weekly syndicated newspaper column and Martha by Mail, a direct-mail catalog business, is launched.

 1997 - Buys-out Time Inc.'s share of Martha Stewart Enterprises, valued at approximately $53 million.
 Changes the company's name to Martha Stewart Living Omnimedia.

 October 19, 1999 - Martha Stewart Living Omnimedia (MSO) launches its initial public offering, raising close to $130 million on its first day of trading.
 Stewart becomes America's first self-made female billionaire.

 June 6, 2002 - Is first linked to the ImClone scandal; Stewart is under investigation by the Justice Department and the SEC for her sale of 3,928 shares of ImClone Systems in December 2001, the day before a company announcement that sent the price of ImClone plummeting.

-June 4, 2003 - Indicted on nine charges, including securities fraud and obstruction of justice and pleads not guilty.
-Stewart steps down as chairman and CEO of Martha Stewart Omnimedia, Inc., but remains on the board and takes title as Chief Creative Officer.
+June 4, 2003 - Indicted on nine charges, including securities fraud and obstruction of justice, Stewart pleads not guilty.
+Stewart steps down as chairman and CEO of Martha Stewart Omnimedia, Inc., but remains on the board and takes title of Chief Creative Officer.